 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: antihistamines; digoxin (Lanoxin); levodopa (Larodopa, Sinemet); medication for depression, seizures, Parkinson's disease, pain, asthma, colds, or allergies; muscle relaxants; oral contraceptives; phenytoin (Dilantin); probenecid (Benemid); rifampin (Rifadine); sedatives; sleeping pills; theophylline (Theo-Dur); and tranquilizerss.
+Be sure to mention any of the following: antihistamines; digoxin (Lanoxin); levodopa (in Ritary, in Sinemet, in Stalevo); medication for depression, seizures, Parkinson's disease, asthma, colds, or allergies; muscle relaxants; oral contraceptives; phenytoin (Dilantin, Phenytek); probenecid (Probalan, in Col-Probenecid); rifampin (Rifadin, Rimactane, in Rifamate, in Rifater); sedatives; sleeping pills; theophylline (Elixophyllin, Theo 24, Theochron); or tranquilizers.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have or have ever had glaucoma or seizures, or lung, heart, or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking oxazepam, call your doctor immediately.

 - talk to your doctor about the risks and benefits of taking oxazepam if you are 65 years of age or older.
 Older adults should take lower doses of oxazepam because higher doses may not be more effective and are more likely to cause serious side effects.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking oxazepam.